A common problem that affects many gardeners around the world is leaf curl.

 Not only will neem oil help control the pests on your plants, but it also has antifungal properties.

-Apply this natural treatment as soon as you notice leaf curl on your plants.
-Continue applying it as needed in order to keep the disease under control.
+Apply this natural treatment when you notice a curled leaf on your plants.
+Continue applying it as needed to keep the disease under control.

-Just mix a tablespoon of neem oil and a teaspoon of liquid soap with a gallon of water and spray your plants.
+Mix a tablespoon of neem oil and a teaspoon of liquid soap with a gallon of water.
+Spray your plants with this solution.

 10. Epsom Salt

-Epsom salt can also help treat curly leaves on peach trees, nectarine trees, almond trees, and other fruit trees.
+Epsom salt can also help treat curly leaves on peach, nectarine, almond, and other fruit trees.
 This is because a severe magnesium deficiency in plants can cause the leaves to curl.

 Epsom salt can help in this case.
-Just apply some Epsom salt to the soil around the trees to help increase magnesium levels.
+To increase magnesium levels, apply some to the soil around the trees.

-Alternatively, make a leaf curl spray by combining 2 tablespoons of Epsom salt in a gallon of water.
-Use the solution to spray the curled foliage.
+Alternatively, make a leaf curl spray by combining two tablespoons of Epsom salt with a gallon of water.
+Spray the curled foliage with the solution.

 11. BONIDE Copper Fungicide Dust

-This is a product that helps prevent and control plant diseases such as leaf curl and blight.
-It’s an organic fungicide—definitely worth checking out!
+This product helps prevent and control plant diseases such as leaf curl and blight.
+It’s an organic fungicide worth checking out!

 12. Cueva

-Cueva is an OMRI-listed broad-spectrum fungicide that you can also use to help fix leaf curl.
-Moreover, it’s an eco-friendly option that’s safe for both you and your plants.
+Cueva is an OMRI-listed broad-spectrum fungicide that can also help fix leaf curl.
+It’s an eco-friendly option that is safe for both you and your plants.

-Use this copper-based spray as a control remedy to keep leaves from curling.
+Use this copper-based spray as a control remedy to keep the leaves from curling.

 Takeaway

-If you notice your outdoor plant leaves curling inward or your indoor plant leaves curling down, you could be dealing with leaf curl disease.
-However, the key is to identify the cause and implement the best solution for your plants.
+If you notice the leaves of your outdoor plants curling inward or your indoor plants curling down, you could be dealing with leaf curl disease.
+The key is to identify the cause and implement the best solution for your plants.